 AODA reference: IASR section 74

-Deadline and status: January 1, 2012 deadline - Compliant
+Compliance Status: Compliant

 Action(s) required: No action required.

 Background: Peterborough Transit allows companions to travel with a person who uses the Handi-Van service, if space is available and it will not result in the denial of service to another person who needs the service.
 The companion will pay the fare that is required if they were using the conventional transportation service.
 A support person is not considered a companion.